EPIC AUSTRALIA PASS ACCESS FOR THE 2020 SEASON:

 For guests without an Epic Australia Pass, Epic Pass or Epic Military Pass, lift tickets need to be purchased in advance.
 Lift tickets for the coming weeks will be released progressively.

-We thank you for your patience and understanding as we continue to navigate through this incredibly challenging time.
+We thank you for your patience as we work through this challenging time.

 Vail Resorts’ Commitment to Safety

-To provide a safe experience for everyone, all skiers and snowboarders will be asked to cooperate with changed resort operations this season including:
+To provide a safe experience for everyone, all skiers and snowboarders will be asked to cooperate with changed resort operations at Perisher this season including:

 - Lift Tickets & Passes: Skiers and snowboarders will only be able to access the resorts with pre-purchased passes or lift tickets.
 Lift tickets will be available in limited quantities for advance purchase online, with on-the-day lift ticket purchases at the resorts not available until further notice.
-Resorts will limit daily lift tickets sales to provide physical distancing.
-Pass holders will require a reservation to access the mountain until 19 July and on weekends until further notice, but as the resorts fully open their terrain, reservations will not be required.
+Perisher will limit daily lift tickets sales to provide physical distancing.

 - Lifts: Lift operations will run at reduced capacity to allow for physical distancing.
 Guests who live together will be allowed to ride lifts together, while others will be required to physically distance with reduced capacity by lift type.